andrewvc/avc-blog/_posts/2010-08-26-tailing-mongodb-capped-collections-in-ruby.md

-This wasn't documented anywhere, so I figured others might find it useful.&nbsp_place_holder;In MongoDB you can tail a capped collection, much like using the tail -f command.
+This wasn't documented anywhere, so I figured others might find it useful.
+In MongoDB you can tail a capped collection, much like using the tail -f command.
 This works because Mongo uses cursors.
-Tailing's a nifty trick, especially if you're using Mongo for logging.&nbsp_place_holder;
+Tailing's a nifty trick, especially if you're using Mongo for logging.

 I'm using Phil Burrows mongo_db_logger to log all Rails reqs to a capped collection at the moment, I'd recommend dropping this into your rails app,